Finite-time singularity formations for the Landau-Lifshitz-Gilbert equation in dimension two: Introduction and main results

+The proof of Theorem \ref{thm} is a gluing construction extending the {\it parabolic gluing method} to quasilinear system with dispersion.
+The parabolic gluing method was first established by Cort\'azar-del Pino-Musso \cite{Green16JEMS} and D\'avila-del Pino-Wei \cite{17HMF} to investigate the singularity formation for parabolic PDEs.
+The elliptic version, called {\it inner-outer gluing method}, was developed earlier by del Pino-Kowalczyk-Wei \cite{DKW07CPAM, DKW11Annals} for the higher dimensional concentration of nonlinear Schr\"odinger equations and the counterexample to the De Giorgi's conjecture in large dimensions.
+The gluing method turns out to be rather versatile and has been generalized to various evolution equations later.
+For recent developments in gluing method, we refer to D\'avila-del Pino-Musso-Wei \cite{GluingEuler,leapfrogging,EulerFilament}, del Pino-Musso-Wei \cite{TowerNLH,type25D,17type2}, Sire-Wei-Zheng \cite{17halfHMF,HMFwFB}, D\'avila-del Pino-Dolbeault-Musso-Wei \cite{gluingKS} on fluid equations, geometric flows and those stemming from mathematical biology and physics.

-The proof of Theorem \ref{thm} is based on the {\it parabolic inner-outer gluing method}, which was recently developed in \cite{Green16JEMS} and \cite{17HMF} to investigate the singularity formation for evolution PDEs.
-See also \cite{DKW07CPAM,DKW11Annals} for elliptic analogues developed earlier.
-Our study of the singularity formation for LLG is motivated by the one for HMF \cite{17HMF}.
+Our study of the singularity formation for LLG is motivated by the endpoint case ($a=1$) for HMF \cite{17HMF}.
 However, substantial difficulties arise due to the coupling between HMF and SMF in LLG \eqref{LLG-eq}, and such coupling produces both dissipative ($a>0$) and dispersive ($b\neq 0$) features.
-A direct consequence of the presence of dispersion is the lack of maximum principle for suitable quantities, which makes the analysis more delicate even at the linearized level.
+A direct consequence of the presence of dispersion is the {\it lack of maximum principle} for suitable quantities, which makes the analysis more delicate even at the linearized level.
 The dispersion cannot be treated perturbatively even in the dissipation-dominating case $a/|b|\gg 1$, and one has to include this as part of the leading order.
-In our inner-outer gluing construction, new linear theories for both inner and outer problems need to be developed, taking into account the dispersion.
+In our inner-outer gluing construction, new linear theories for both inner and outer problems need to be developed, taking into account the dissipation and dispersion concurrently.
+Based on these linear theories, weighted spaces that capture the precise asymptotics of solution in near-singularity zones and remote regions are devised carefully.